denisecodes/Cocktail-Mania/README.md

 # Cocktail Mania

 Welcome to the Cocktail Mania!
-We want to our users to enjoy a cocktail of their choice any time of the day at home.
+We want our users to enjoy a cocktail of their choice any time of the day at home.
 This website allows users to discover and explore a variety of cocktails by generating random cocktail recipes using a cocktail API.

 ## Features